GOSYGOD/Calibration/README.md

 ## Using

-Cloning the whole repository, open the project and run the "Application.py" file in main folder.
+Cloning the whole repository, open the project and run the "Application.py" file in "main" folder.

 ## Environment